 - Common wear and tear after years of using the same tools

 - Defects in the materials which made the ladder or scaffold, including old, worn or rotted planks

 - Improperly constructed scaffolds, often because of the haste in which they must be built in order to start a project

 - Lack of adequate safety equipment, including harnesses, hard hats, lanyards or guard rails

 - Wet or slick ladder rungs or scaffolding planks

 Your Next Steps After an Accident

 If you were hurt on a construction site, while painting a house or while working on lines, you have a few available options.
-First, come see one of the Philadelphia workers’ compensation lawyers here at Larry Pitt & Associates.
+First, come see one of the experienced workers’ compensation lawyers at Larry Pitt & Associates, P.C.
 We can document your injuries, will work with your union reps (when applicable) and will collaborate with your doctors to ensure that your medical records are up-to-date.
 Together, we can ensure that your claim for benefits is accurate and complete before we file the claim.
 If your claim requires a hearing in front of the Board, we will represent you.

-Philadelphia Workers’ Compensation Lawyers at Larry Pitt & Associates Provide Compassionate Counsel for Those Injured in Workplace Ladder & Scaffolding Accidents
+Philadelphia Workers’ Compensation Lawyers at Larry Pitt & Associates, P.C.
+Provide Compassionate Counsel for Those Injured in Workplace Ladder & Scaffolding Accidents

 Larry Pitt & Associates, P.C. has more than three decades of experience successfully representing workers who were hurt while using a ladder or a scaffold.
 We know what it takes to build a successful claim for workers’ compensation benefits in Pennsylvania.
 Please call 888-748-8529 or fill out our contact form to set up your no-obligation consultation with an experienced Philadelphia workers’ compensation lawyer.
 We are proud to help injured workers throughout Berks County, Bucks County, Chester County, Delaware County, Montgomery County and Philadelphia County from our multiple office locations.